 11. An agreement that the surviving or resulting LLC or other business entity shall continue to comply with all provisions of all laws applicable to mergers or consolidations of all parties to the merger or consolidation, including, without limitation, provisions on payment of amounts to which dissenting shareholders are entitled, if available.

-b.
+d.
 A merger or consolidation takes effect upon the later of the effective date of the filing of the certificate of merger or consolidation or the date set forth in the certificate of merger or consolidation.

-c.
+e.
 The certificate of merger or consolidation must be executed by an LLC that is a party to the merger or consolidation in the manner provided for in this Ordinance and must be filed with the Department in the manner provided for herein.

-d.
+f.
 The certificate of merger or consolidation acts as articles of dissolution for an LLC that is not the surviving or resulting business entity in the merger or consolidation.

-e.
+g.
 A written agreement of merger or consolidation approved in accordance with the terms hereof may effect an amendment to the Operating Agreement or effect the adoption of a new Operating Agreement for an LLC if it is the surviving or resulting LLC in the merger or consolidation.
 An approved written plan of merger or consolidation may also provide that the Operating Agreement of any constituent LLC to the merger or consolidation, including an LLC formed for the purpose of consummating a merger or consolidation, must be the Operating Agreement of the surviving LLC.
 An amendment to an Operating Agreement or adoption of a new Operating Agreement made pursuant to this subsection is effective at the effective time and date of the merger or consolidation.
 This subsection may not be construed to limit the accomplishment of a merger or consolidation or of any of the matters referred to in this subsection, by any other means, including that the Operating Agreement of a constituent LLC formed for the purpose of consummating a merger or consolidation, must be the Operating Agreement of the surviving or resulting LLC.

-11.05.
+11.04.
 Effects of Merger or Consolidation.
 A merger or consolidation has the following effects: